 Seiri is traditionally translated as sort but also relates to general tidiness and organization of the workspace.
 Here, all items deemed unnecessary are removed from each area.
-During implementation, workers and inspectors are encouraged to ask themselves whether there are any unneeded tools, materials or parts obstructing the space.
+During implementation, workers and inspectors are encouraged to ask themselves whether there are any unneeded tools, materials, or parts obstructing the space.
 If yes, these will be removed.

 2. SEITON (整頓)

-Following the tidying and eliminating first step of the 5s principle, seiton focuses on all the elements that are leftover in the now uncluttered space.
+Following the tidying and eliminating the first step of the 5s principle, seiton focuses on all the elements that are leftover in the now uncluttered space.
 These are to be set in order and organized for maximum efficiency.
 Where should certain tools and parts be placed in order to be the most useful for the production chain?

 3. SEISO (清掃)

 Step three, seiso, stands for cleanliness but doesn’t just stand for the general cleaning of the now tidied area.
-Of course, after tidying and organizing, it is still necessary to remove trash, thoroughly clean and wipe down everything, however, it is more important to set a new cleanliness standard.
+Of course, after tidying and organizing, it is still necessary to remove the trash, and thoroughly clean and wipe down everything, however, it is more important to set a new cleanliness standard.
 This way a safe working environment is more easily obtained, as leaks, for example, can be easily identified.

 4. SEIKETSU (清潔)

-After all previous steps have been completed successfully, their implementation and completion needs to be standardized and implemented daily.
+After all previous steps have been completed successfully, their implementation and completion need to be standardized and implemented daily.
 This is easily achieved by employing a schedule and a checklist that employees can use to orient themselves.

 5. SHITSUKE (躾)

 Shitsuke, the final step, is often translated as discipline or sustain.
-It essentially requires that all new habits and every hitherto completed steps of the 5s system are to be ingrained and incorporated into the company culture.
+It essentially requires that all new habits and every hitherto completed step of the 5s system are to be ingrained and incorporated into the company culture.
 5s is supposed to be a habit for each and every employee.
 In order to ensure the upkeep of the 5s principles, you can assign responsible personnel, employ checklists for documentation and track your progress as you continue the cycle.

-Benefits Of Implementing The 5s System
+Benefits of Implementing the 5s System

 There are numerous benefits that can be obtained from implementing the 5s lean management system into your organization.
-Not only do the 5 principles encourage you to continuously improve and follow a set routine, 5s also actively involves workers in the improvement processes that better their working conditions.
-This way you can set a holistic betterment into place from which you, your employees and your company benefit.
+Not only do the 5 principles encourage you to continuously improve and follow a set routine, but 5s also actively involves workers in the improvement processes that better their working conditions.
+This way you can set a holistic betterment into place from which you, your employees, and your company benefit.

-By implementing 5s, company’s can minimize errors and generally move towards a more efficient production that keeps workers safe and supports production quality.
+By implementing 5s, companies can minimize errors and generally move towards a more efficient production that keeps workers safe and supports production quality.
 These are 5 of the main benefits of a 5s implementation:

 - Less Clutter

 The key benefit of an implementation of the 5s principles is perhaps rather obvious but nonetheless significant: it reduces clutter and provides a clean working space.
-This prevents tools and other materials from getting lost or being damaged, keeps workers safe and increases hygiene and workplace organization.
+This prevents tools and other materials from getting lost or being damaged, keeps workers safe, and increases hygiene and workplace organization.

 - Increased Productivity

-By employing the strategies lined out in the 5s methodology, focusing on the work space and its general cleanliness, you can expect your processes to become more streamlined and improved.
+By employing the strategies lined out in the 5s methodology, focusing on the workspace and its general cleanliness, you can expect your processes to become more streamlined and improved.
 By wasting less time trying to locate tools and equipment, as everything has its dedicated space, time spent working is increased.
 This, in turn, boosts productivity significantly and can lead to better quality and higher revenues.

 - More Discipline

 By following strict standards and rules and integrating employees into the application of the 5s principles, you increase worker discipline that benefits everyone.
-After a while, tidying, storing everything in its rightful place and cleaning become second nature and ingrain themselves into the process.
+After a while, tidying, storing everything in its rightful place, and cleaning become second nature and ingrain themselves into the process.

 - Waste Reduction